ViciousBadger/larion-world-generation/README.md

 Larion is a major revamp of the overworld generation in Minecraft that aims to "scale up" the terrain generation to something closer to an epic fantasy game like Skyrim or World of Warcraft.
+To accomplish this, every "density function" used to distribute biomes and determine terrain height has been altered heavily.
+Worlds generated with Larion consist of huge continents, long winding mountain ranges and much more unpredictable biome placement.

-To accomplish this, Larion makes several major changes to how biomes are distributed, along with some extra terrain features described below.
+In comparison to similar world generation datapacks, Larion does not aim to be completely realistic.
+Instead, terrain is much more vertical and uneven, making exploration more interesting and difficult.

 ## How to install